School Zone Safety Program

 - Eastbound traffic on SE Petrovitsky Road approaching Parkside Way SE

 Camelot Elementary school zone changes

-What kind of improvements are being made near Camelot Elementary which is located on S. 298th Street near Federal Way?
+What kind of improvements were made near Camelot Elementary, which is located on South 298th Street near Federal Way?

 1. Flashing beacons

-- The existing flashing beacon on the north side of South 298th Street will be relocated 100 feet east.
-The second existing beacon will remain in its current location.
+- The existing flashing beacon on the north side of South 298th Street was relocated 100 feet east.
+The second existing beacon remains in its current location.

-- Additional school zone flashing beacons will be installed at:
+- Additional school zone flashing beacons were installed at:

 - 39th Place South for southbound traffic approaching the South 298th Street intersection.